 Divide market research and product roadmap artifacts among developer pairs.
 Schedule time for the pairs to present the information, and the insights they gain from it, back to the full group.
 Capture any outstanding questions and post answers to Slack, Confluence or whatever shared workspace the team uses.

-Shrink the physical distance
+Shrink the physical distance of remote teams

 Establish a direct connection with the customer.
-Shrink the physical distance and let the team engage with video conferencing go-sees, customer visits and gemba walks.
+Shrink the physical distance and let the team engage with video conferencing go-sees, customer visits and Gemba walks.
 This will help the project team engage with the customer, understand their work, hear their challenges and feel their pain.

 Technology can keep the project team close to the customer as they deliver work sprint-over-sprint.
 Screen sharing allows the team to see how users receive and use a new feature, and to understand where value is delivered and intent falls short.
 These regular interactions build empathy, which in turn fosters intrinsic motivation to build the best possible solution for the customer and end user.